Growyourbrand.net Reference notes on brand consequence May 2026

 Bonvoy also arrived in the shadow of the Starwood guest reservation database incident.
 Marriott disclosed in November 2018 that the Starwood database had been accessed without authorization and said the involved information could include guest reservation and account details.
 In January 2019, Marriott updated the estimated number of involved records.

 For a hotel loyalty system, that context matters.
-Hospitality brands do not only hold preferences and points.
+Hospitality brands do not merely hold preferences and points.
 They hold names, trips, passport-related information, payments, locations, and travel patterns.
 A loyalty brand therefore has to carry both emotional trust and data trust.

 The Archive Reading

-Marriott Bonvoy belongs in the trust category because the central decision was not only what to call a program.
+Marriott Bonvoy belongs in the trust category because the central decision was not merely what to call a program.
 It was whether one loyalty architecture could hold a massive portfolio without breaking the value loyal travelers thought they had earned.

 For operators, the lesson is precise.
 When loyalty becomes part of the brand, integration is not back-office plumbing.
 It is the product.
 Before merging programs, map the customer memory you are touching: status, points, benefits, recognition, app access, service history, privacy, and the rituals that make the member feel known.